 Attending a school field trip is considered a privilege for students who are in good academic and behavioral standings for the current school year.
-A student's eligibility is determined through advanced discussion and partnership with Lead Teacher, Section Director, Assistant Executive Director and parents/guardians.
+A student s eligibility is determined through advanced discussion and partnership with Lead Teacher, Section Director(s) and parents/guardians.